 Find the Right College as an Average Student - some sound advice for students who want to go to college but may not have those top grades everyone says you need to apply to college.

 Wondering how to start your personal essay?
-Here's a resource from College Board that gives you some ideas and information: The College Essay.
+Here's a resource from the College Board that gives you some ideas and information: The College Essay.

 A general guideline for the college application process.

 Suggested planning timelines for students and parents by grade level:

 College Navigator - a search engine